Eat/Sleep/Get

-We’ve included below a few of our thoughts and suggestions to help maximize your Festival going experience.
+We’ve included below our thoughts and suggestions to help maximize your Festival going experience.
 After all, if you can save a few £, $, or €’s on the basics, you can always treat yourself to a front row seat at The Midnight Extreme.

 To/From Sitges – Air